 On this page

-NSW Health delivers a Take Home Naloxone Program to reduce the mortality and morbidity for people across NSW who use opioid drugs or medicines.
+NSW Health delivers a Take Home Naloxone Program to reduce mortality and morbidity amongst people across NSW who use opioid drugs or medicines.
 Through this program, a range of health workers can play a role in ensuring naloxone is available for supply to people in the NSW community who are likely to need it.

 Community members can visit Your Room for more information about naloxone and visit NUAA for ways to stay safe when using opioid drugs.